Higher Gauge Theories Based on 3-groups: Conclusions

 \section{Conclusions}

-Let us review our results.
-In section \ref{SecII} we have given a short reminder of the $BF$ theory, and described how one can use it to construct the action for general relativity (the well known Plebanski model), and the action for the Yang-Mills theory in flat spacetime, in a novel way.
+Let us summarize the results of the paper.
+In section \ref{SecII} we have given a short reminder of the $BF$ theory and described how one can use it to construct the action for general relativity (the well known Plebanski model), and the action for the Yang-Mills theory in flat spacetime, in a novel way.
 Passing on to higher gauge theory, we have reviewed the formalism of $2$-groups and the corresponding $2BF$ theory, using it again to construct the action for general relativity (a model first described in \cite{MikovicVojinovic2012}), and the unified action of general relativity and Yang-Mills theory, both naturally described using the $2$-group formalism.
 With this background material in hand, in section \ref{SecIII} we have used the idea of a categorical ladder yet again, generalizing the $2BF$ theory to $3BF$ theory, with the underlying structure of a $3$-group instead of a $2$-group.
 This has led us to the main insight that the {\em scalar and fermion fields can be specified using a gauge group}, namely the third gauge group, denoted $L$, present in the $2$-crossed module corresponding to a given $3$-group.
-This has allowed us to single out specific gauge groups corresponding to the scalar, Dirac, Weyl and Majorana fields, and to construct the relevant constrained $3BF$ actions that describe all these fields coupled to gravity in the standard way.
+This has allowed us to single out specific gauge groups corresponding to the Klein-Gordon, Dirac, Weyl and Majorana fields, and to construct the relevant constrained $3BF$ actions that describe all these fields coupled to gravity in the standard way.

-The obtained results represent the fundamental building blocks for the construction of the complete Standard Model of elementary particles coupled to Einstein-Cartan gravity as a $3BF$ action with a suitable simplicity constraints, see Appendix \ref{ApendiksD}.
-In this way, we can complete the step 1 of the spinfoam quantization programme for the complete theory of gravity and all matter fields, as specified in the Introduction.
+The obtained results represent the fundamental building blocks for the construction of the complete Standard Model of elementary particles coupled to Einstein-Cartan gravity as a $3BF$ action with suitable simplicity constraints, as demonstrated in section \ref{SecIV}.
+In this way, we can complete the first step of the spinfoam quantization programme for the complete theory of gravity and all matter fields, as specified in the Introduction.
 This is a clear improvement over the ordinary spinfoam models based on an ordinary constrained $BF$ theory.